Bobby Brown to receive proclamation to honor late daughter

-Bobbi Kristina was found unresponsive in a bathtub in 2015 and died at the age of 22 after six months in a coma.
-She is also the daughter of Whitney Houston, who died in 2012.
+Bobbi Kristina died at the age of 22 in 2015.
+She is also the daughter of Houston, who died in 2012.

-Her former boyfriend, Nick Gordon was found responsible in a wrongful death lawsuit.
-An Atlanta judge ordered him to pay $36 million to Bobbi Kristina’s estate.
+Last week, Brown denied in an interview that he ever struck Houston despite a 2016 interview with ABC’s Robin Roberts in which the singer said he once hit her.
+He was accused of striking Houston in the face, leaving her with a bruised cheek and a cut inside her lip in 2003.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.